 This logo font is best suited for financial, health, or non-profit industries.

 10. Gafata STD

-Made exclusively for small size text in a medium to long context, Gafata STD has the flexibility to work well when used in logo design.
+Made exclusively for small-size text in a medium to long context, Gafata STD has the flexibility to work well when used in logo design.
 It can be easily used in many different platforms and applications.
-It leaves an impression through ease and does wonders for mixing style and legibility.
+It leaves an impression through the ease and does wonders for mixing style and legibility.